 for example ..
 “W11 Starfish Win 5-1” or “U9 Currawongs Loss 2-3”

-Some time before the match complete a match sheet
+Some time before the match prepare the match sheet (confirm your players and add any borrowed players).

 Immediately before the match, perform the player identity check